Duraiamuthan/WebRTCSample/ReadMe.txt

 that's it you'll get connected !

+Note:

+When you make VOIP call from two devices using the same Room Name the call gets connected but sometimes its quite unstable as its not the right rather a workaround.

 What I am trying to do ?

 I am trying to create a WebRTC based VOIP application which is hybrid.